SuleymanOFLAZ/CPP/Notes/Suleyman/ObsidianNotes/CPP_Course/04_CPP_Course.md

 > [!note] Note: Variadic function difference between C and C++
 > There must be at least one parameter before the variadic parameter in C. But in C++, there is no need for this.
 A variadic function can be declared with only variadic parameter.
 #Cpp_C_difference
 # Function Overload Resolution
 #Cpp_FunctionOverloadResolution
 Existence of function overloading is not related to function overload resolution.
 Function overload resolution is about which overloaded function will be called after a overloaded function call.
-<mark style="background: #FFF3A3A6;">If there is function overload, the compiler determines which function will be called depending on language's complex rules.
-We must understand this rules very well</mark>.
+If there is function overload, the compiler determines which function will be called depending on language's complex rules.
+We must understand this rules very well.

 **How a function overload resolution can be concluded?**
 Function overload resolution can be concluded in two different way: